Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

 The captain eyed him, then said, “Go on down into the cabin.
 It spelled for a smoother ride.”

-As the ride became smooth from inside the cabin, his stomach quieted.
+As the ride became smooth the moment he stepped inside the cabin, his stomach quieted.
 Part of that may have been the cabin also had spells to keep the smell of the sea out.
 It smelled of a flowering meadow.
 With Roger’s stomach now calm, the cabin intrigued him.
 It looked like the one from the show too, or at least what Roger remembered of it from watching a two-day marathon of Island Hopper with friends in high school.
 There were differences.

 This ship left the technology zone so had no metal, plastic, or electronics, but Captain Hicks came close to a late-twentieth-century private sailing vessel with magical replacements.
 The ceramic magical coffee maker and oven looked amazingly like the coffee maker and microwave from the show.
 Hicks was creative and possessed excellent attention to detail.
 Most of the enchantments in here tasted of him.
 Not University level, but close.

-Hicks’s voice, magically enhanced, called down, “About to cross out of the technology zone.”
+Hicks’s voice, magically enhanced, called down as he was finishing up his examination of one of those devices, “About to cross out of the technology zone.”

 Roger hated the gradual change, but others preferred it over entering a no technology room and the abrupt change when the door closes.
 Sound became less crisp, vision became blurred as the laws of physics from the third universe stopped reaching into Kara.

 Few artificial fibers survive leaving the technology zone.
-The ones that do, don’t make comfortable clothes in technology zones.
-Cotton, linen, wool, silk, and leather were common garments among edge dwellers, university students, and everyone that lived beyond the technology zone.
-All such organics required spells, because on Kara, they rotted too fast to be useful.
+Cotton, linen, wool, silk, and leather were common garments, though all such organics required spells, not to rot.

 Roger checked his buttons, zippers, and such just like he did entering no tech rooms.
 These ceramics often cracked and broke as the laws of physics of the third universe lost sway despite the spells people used to stabilize them.
-These materials were far less durable here than in any other universe make could live in.
+These materials were far less durable here than in any other universe man live.

 He had never needed a spell for motion sickness before, so didn’t have one ready.
-Nevertheless, took him only minutes to devise one and then integrate it into his coveralls.
+Nevertheless, took him only minutes to devise one and then integrate it into his cloak.

 He poured himself a cup of the coffee and went back out on deck.